-But are we all more at risk from insurers not paying out on home insurance claims?
+But if you do spend some of your working week at home, are there any implications as far as insurance claims are concerned?
+And are we now all more at risk from insurers not paying out on home insurance claims?

 Freelancers, small businesses and mobile workers may find insurers unwilling to pay out if their home and contents policies don’t cover work use – this means millions of people who work from home may soon have invalid insurance policies as cover for items such as laptops and phones may only be for domestic use.

 What’s the problem?

 During the height of the pandemic, nearly half (46.6%) of employees worked solely from home.
 This meant that the rules around working from home and insurance claims needed to be revised.

 In the spring of 2020, the Association of British Insurers (ABI) outlined a number of pledges to support office-based workers who now had to work from home or needed to use their own vehicle to commute to work as a result of the pandemic.

 These pledges have since been replaced with new permanent guidance to reflect the shift in working patterns.

 If you’re an office-based worker who now has at least part of your working week at home, you won’t need to get in touch with your insurer in the following situations:

 - Clients or customers visit your home – People visiting your home on business matters would previously have had public liability insurance implications.
 But the new rules mean you no longer need to let your insurer know if you have face-to-face client meetings from your home.